-Georgia Relay offers an array of telecommunication services specifically designed with users’ needs in mind.
-Here are some of the basics you need to know to make the most of our services:
+Making Relay calls is simple with Georgia Relay!
+We offer an array of telecommunications services specifically designed with users’ needs in mind.
+Here are some of the basics you need to know to place and receive Relay calls—and make the most of our services:

 Anyone can initiate a Georgia Relay call, simply by dialing 7-1-1.
 Since Georgia Relay is a public service, users pay no setup charges or fees for local calls and there is no limit on the number or length of calls users may place or receive.